Cr4sh/openreil/docs/README.md

 storage.to_file(path)
 ```

-This script utilizes [IDAPython](http://code.google.com/p/idapython/) API and instructions reader from <m>pyopenreil.utils.IDA</m> to interact with IDA Pro.
+This script utilizes [IDAPython](http://code.google.com/p/idapython/) API and instructions reader from `pyopenreil.utils.IDA` to interact with IDA Pro.

-To use this script run «File» &#8594; «Script File» (Alt-F7) IDA command and open <m>pyopenreil/scripts/ida_translate_func.py</m>, than script will translate machine code of current subroutine into the IR:
+To use this script run «File» &#8594; «Script File» (Alt-F7) IDA command and open `pyopenreil/scripts/ida_translate_func.py`, than script will translate machine code of current subroutine into the IR:

 <img src="https://dl.dropboxusercontent.com/u/22903093/openreil/ida_translate_func.png" alt="OpenREIL Python API diagram" width="635" height="203" style="border: 1px solid silver;">

-In other script you can use <m>from_file()</m> method of <m>REIL.CodeStorageMem</m> class to load translated instructions from JSON file and do some code analysis.
+In other script you can use `from_file()` method of `REIL.CodeStorageMem` class to load translated instructions from JSON file and do some code analysis.

 ### GDB <a id="_6_2"></a>

-OpenREIL translatin plugin for GDB is located at <m>pyopenreil/scripts/gdb_reiltrans.py</m>, it implements <m>reiltrans</m> command that allows to generate IR for given instruction, basic block or function and print it to console or save to file.
+OpenREIL translatin plugin for GDB is located at `pyopenreil/scripts/gdb_reiltrans.py`, it implements `reiltrans` command that allows to generate IR for given instruction, basic block or function and print it to console or save to file.

 Usage example: